betalectic/betalectic.github.io/blog/2024-12-02-first-amazing-post.md

 ---
-title: "Amazing Featured Post"
+title: "First Amazing Featured Post"
 date: 2024-12-01
 description: "This is a featured blog post."
 tags: [featured]
-featured: true
+authors: [yangshun]
 ---

 Content of the featured post goes here.